tarragoesteve/TFG/Polinomial layer/0. Testing of the layer/results.md

-In this experiment we were feeding our polinomial layer of 3 variables and degree 3 a generated data from x1,x2,x3 -> x1*x2*x3.
+In this experiment (regression.py) we are feeding our polynomial layer of 3 variables and degree 3 a generated data from x1,x2,x3 -> x1*x2*x3.
 As expected all other monomial weights are almost 0 and the one corresponding to this monomial ([1, 1, 1]) is almost one.
 Results may vary due to random initialization of the weights.